meunaught/duos-embedded/README.md

   make flash
   ```
 ***STlink may require superuser permission on MacOS/Linux
-## Pin Logic
-- Look at the LED-Display so that a small circle appears on your top left corner.
-- Let's label the pins from left to right 1->2->3->4->5
-- Pin 3 from TOP or BOTTOM side should be connected to GND

 ## Serial Communication
 You may use [Hercules](https://www.hw-group.com/software/hercules-setup-utility), [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) on VS Code or any CLI/GUI tool to send and receive data over USART.